 In 2009, Marlena completed her Performer’s ARCT (Associate of the Royal Conservatory of Music in Toronto) in piano under the tutelage of Dr. Irina Konovalov.
 Since then, she has performed six times with the Alberta Mozart Society in their annual Edmonton Mozart Festival.
 This included her own concert (Marlena Muskens in Concert, 2014).
 She became a member of the society in 2016.

 Along with her Performer’s ARCT, Marlena holds a Library and Information Technology (LIT) diploma (MacEwan University, 2019) and a Bachelor of Science (B.Sc.) with an Ecology Specialization (University of Alberta, 2014).
+She is currently studying information and records management at the Southern Alberta Institute of Technology (SAIT).
 In July 2017, a research project that she contributed to during her B.Sc. was published in the Journal of Tree Physiology (Oxford University Press).
 This project, which was under the direction of Dr. Nadir Erbilgin (Department of Renewable Resources, University of Alberta) compared the monoterpene profiles of lodgepole and jack pine trees to better understand the chemical defenses of these tree species against mountain pine beetle invasion.